0xcert/framework/docs/connectors/asset-management-guide.md

 ## Creating a new asset

-To create a new asset lets first trough the [Certification guide]() and generate an imprint.
-With that we can create it.
+To create a new asset, let's first go through the [Certification guide]() and generate an imprint.
+Now, we can create a new asset.

 ```ts
 const mutation = await assetLedger.createAsset({